borisbordeaux/AutoFrac2DCLI/README.md

 The parameter `-a` allows automatic position of intern control points of Bézier curves depending on the one from the curve's extremities.
 The parameter `-c` makes the Bézier curves cubic, otherwise they are quadratic.

+You can use the `example/simple.txt` file with the `-a` option.
+The file contains the coordinates for all cell's corners, not for intern control points.

 ## The input file

 It must contain the definition of: